rond-authz/rond-authz.github.io/pages/docs.md

 ## Introduction

-Rönd is an open-source lightweight Kubernetes sidecar container that defines security policies over your APIs.
+Rönd is an open-source lightweight Kubernetes sidecar container that helps you protect your APIs with simple security policies.
 According to your needs, it can both run as a sidecar container in your Kubernetes cluster or as a standalone service: for further information see the [Configuration page](/docs/configuration).

 Rönd uses [Open Policy Agent](https://www.openpolicyagent.org/) as security engine for validating authorization rules, and leverages Rego language for writing the security policies.
 Policies are centralized, so you do not have to embed them in your codebase.